Clubs & Organizations

 Veterinary Student Outreach Club (VSO)

-Veterinary Student Outreach Club at UC Davis functions to generate and propagate interest in various fields of science, including but not limited to veterinary medicine, for audiences of all ages.
-Our goal is to educate our audiences; as well as help participating club members develop communication and organizational skills vital to a successful veterinary career.
+The Veterinary Student Outreach Club (VSO) at the UC Davis School of Veterinary Medicine functions to generate and propagate interest in various fields of science, including but not limited to veterinary medicine, for audiences of all ages.
+Veterinary student members bring fun and hands-on activities to school classrooms and after-school programs that are designed to engage children in the art of doing science and help to inspire them to pursue careers in veterinary medicine or allied fields.
+Our goals are to provide students of all ages with exposure to science and veterinary medicine, promote higher education to underserved student populations, and help diversify the veterinary medical profession.
+In addition, our outreach efforts serve to help participating club members develop communication and organizational skills vital to a successful veterinary career.

 Wildlife and Aquatic Animal Medicine Club (WAAM)